Yuli Gurriel Player Props: Marlins vs. Athletics

 Yuli Gurriel At The Plate

-- Gurriel is batting .273 with four doubles, two triples, three home runs and 13 walks.
+- Gurriel is batting .277 with five doubles, two triples, three home runs and 13 walks.

-- He has gone deep in three games this season (8.3%), homering in 2% of his chances at the plate.
+- Looking at the 37 games he has played this season, he's went deep in three of them (8.1%), and in 2% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.